 Gymnastics is becoming an ever more popular sport not only because it is an exciting and daring sport but also because it now receives much greater media coverage following the incredible success of British Gymnasts.
 We work with many gymnasts and you may be familiar with our patients Olympic, World, European and Commonwealth medallists Beth Tweddle and Daniel Purvis

 As you can imagine the sport places massive strains on the body but there is not a high level of injury due to the massive amount of physical preparation gymnasts undergo prior to learning complex skills.
-Of course there are traumatic injuries ranging from minor to very serious but overuse injuries are much more common and usually to children and adolescents during growth spurts.
+Of course there are traumatic injuries ranging from minor to very serious but overuse injuries are much more common and more so to children and adolescents during growth spurts.

 Common Gymnastic injuries

 Most people would think that all gymnasts sustain similar injuries but this is not the case.
-Female gymnastics places massively more strain on the lower back and legs so these areas are more commonly affected.
+Female gymnastics places most strain on the lower back and legs so these areas are more commonly affected.
 Male gymnastics places much more stress on the upper body so this area is more affected.

 Treatments for Gymnastics injuries